Not only does proper website architecture help your users, but it can be a game-changer for your SEO.

 Good site architecture also helps search bots (which determine what to include on the search engine results page, or SERP) crawl and understand your site better.
 Generally, pages at the root of your map are given higher priority.

 The same can be said for site hierarchy.
 Tier 1 items should be top priority pages.
-All related pages can be linked underneath as Tier 2 items.
-Using the product example, say you have “products” as your Tier 1 and underneath you have product categories on the Tier 2 level.
-(We recommend using Tier 3 items sparingly.
+Related pages can be linked underneath as Tier 2 items.
+Say you have “products” as your Tier 1 and underneath you have product categories on the Tier 2 level.
+(Use Tier 3 items sparingly.
 They tend to clutter up your navigation and can overwhelm users.)

 Pro tip: Having a page linked in the navigation signals to search bots that it’s an important page.
 Google tends to give more credit to pages in the header navigation than footer.
 However, if you try to link every single page, it’ll ignore these signals and assume you’re trying to trick the algorithm.

 How do you determine if your site structure is SEO-friendly?

 There are a few questions you can ask yourself to determine if your current site architecture is set up for SEO success:

 - Do you use clean, easy-to-understand URL structures with parent items to categorize content?
 If not, you should.